ilayFriedman/deepLearningAss2/README.md

 In this repository you can find the given assignment, and the notebooks we've written.

 The first part (Questions 1, 2) deal with tabular timeseries data, and mainly revovles around implementing a RNN using LSTM layers.
-The second part (Quesiton 3) deals with category embedding, and demands different techniques such as embedding layers, feature extraction etc.
+The second part (Question 3) deals with category embedding, and demands different techniques such as embedding layers, feature extraction etc.

 Future work:
   * Question 3: Employ an LSTM layer, which will take advantage of the timeseries characteristic of the data.